gum-tech/flow-ts/README.md

 If you find this package useful, please click the star button *✨*!

+<div id="toc"></div>

 ## Table of contents
-- Option Monad
+- Option
-    - Introduction
+    - Introduction to Option
-    - Basic usage
+    - Basic usage of Option
-    - Benefits
+    - Benefits of Option
-    - API
+    - Option API
-    - API documentation
+    - Option API documentation
-- Result Monad
+- Result
-    - Introduction
+    - Introduction to Result
-    - Basic usage
+    - Basic usage of Resul
-    - Benefits
+    - Benefits of Result
-    - API
+    - Result API
-    - API documentation
+    - Result API documentation
 - Utils
     - Flatten
     - Pattern matching

 ## Option Monad

-### **Introduction**
+### **Introduction to Option**

 “Null has led to innumerable errors, vulnerabilities, and system crashes, which have probably caused a billion dollars of pain and damage in the last forty years.” - Tony Hoare, the inventor of null